cuhk-eda/Xplace/README.md

 # Xplace: An Extremely Fast and Extensible Global Placement Framework

 ## News 🚀
-We are happy to announce that [Xplace 2.0](https://ieeexplore.ieee.org/abstract/document/10373583) is now released.
-Compared to [Xplace 1.0](https://dl.acm.org/doi/abs/10.1145/3489517.3530485), this version supports the following new features:
+We are thrilled to release [Xplace 3.0](https://dl.acm.org/doi/10.1145/3676536.3676803) with timing optimization additional to [Xplace 2.0](https://ieeexplore.ieee.org/abstract/document/10373583) and [Xplace 1.0](https://dl.acm.org/doi/abs/10.1145/3489517.3530485), this version supports the following new features:

-- Support deterministic mode with only 5~25% extra GP runtime overhead.
+- Implement a GPU-accelerated timer.
-- Implement an extremely fast GPU-accelerated detailed-routability-driven placement algorithm Xplace-Route.
+- Implement an extremely fast GPU-accelerated timing-driven placement algorithm Xplace-Timing.
-- Integrate with a GPU-accelerated detailed placer and a GPU-accelerated global router [GGR](cpp_to_py/gpugr/README.md).
-- Support a superfast **GPU-accelerated place and global route flow**!
-Input your LEF/DEF, the flow will output the **placement DEF** and the **global routing guide**! [xplace_route_flow.png](img/xplace_route_flow.png)
-- Provide benchmark download and preprocess scripts, and three routability evaluation scripts.
-- Code refactoring.

-Please check our [TCAD paper](https://ieeexplore.ieee.org/document/10373583) for more details about **Xplace-Route**!
+Please check our [ICCAD paper](https://dl.acm.org/doi/pdf/10.1145/3676536.3676803) for more details about **Xplace-Timing**.

 ## About Xplace
 Xplace is a fast and extensible GPU-accelerated global placement framework developed by the research team supervised by Prof. Evangeline F. Y. Young at The Chinese University of Hong Kong (CUHK).
 It achieves around 3x speedup per GP iteration compared to DREAMPlace and shows high extensibility.